-I look at this picture and I think this is how Byrneholics know and will remember Irrfan Khan.
+I look at the picture below and I think this is how Byrneholics know and will remember Irrfan Khan.
 Not only as Sunil, the mysteriously gentle patient of Gabriel Byrne’s Paul Weston in In Treatment, of course.
 But still.
 It was an indelible performance.
 And now the man who brought Sunil to smoldering life is gone.

 Gabriel Byrne, who appeared in the HBO series In Treatment with Khan, said in a statement: “This is very, very sad news.
 Irrfan Khan was one of our greatest actors.
 I really loved the experience of working with him and would forget my lines because I got so caught up in what he was saying.
 If you want to show someone what is the ineffable power of acting, show them a clip of Irrfan.
 It was truly a privilege to work so intimately with him.”